 Every KLM flights carries a ‘Letter to the President’

 This unusual habit is simpler than you think.
 A ‘Letter to the President’ is one in which a passenger can critiscise or compliment the airline or even a certain flight attendant.
 The letter is typically addressed to KLM’s President and CEO, Pieter Elbers.
 Often, passengers write complimentary letters specifically in regards to cabin crew who went the extra mile for a passenger’s comfort.

 The Royal Dutch Airline, literally.

 Willem Alexander is not only the King of the Netherlands but, as you might have heard already, he also moonlights as a KLM pilot.
-Don’t expect to hear the message “Hello, this is your captain speaking, Willem Alexander, the King of the Netherlands, I’d like to welcome you on board and we’ll be heading to London in no-time”.
-When he does fly, he does it in secret.
+However, Don’t expect to hear the message “Hello, this is your captain speaking, Willem Alexander, the King of the Netherlands, I’d like to welcome you on board and we’ll be heading to London in no-time”.
+When he does pilot a flight, he does in secret.
 He claims that passengers rarely recognise him and that flying gives him a much-needed break from the pressures of being a King.

 Why did KLM and Air France merge?